CPAN-Security/security.metacpan.org/docs/guides/security-policy-for-authors.md

 There should be a section or subsection that identifies which versions of the software will be supported for security fixes.
 For example,

-> The maintainer(s) will only commit to releasing security fixes for
+> The maintainer(s) will will release security fixes for the latest
+> version of Foo-Bar.

+or if there are multiple versions that will be supported, that should be noted.
+For example,

+> For security vulnerabilities, the maintainer(s) will release fixes
-> the latest version of Foo-Bar.
+> for the last two major versions of Foo-Bar.
+As of this release,
->
+> that is `v1.4.x` and `v1.6.x`.

+(Note a disadvantage of mentioning specific versions in a security policy is that it will need to be updated with each release.)

+If the maintainers only support specific Perl versions, e.g. Perl versions released in the last ten years, then that should be noted in the security policy (as well as the module documentation).

 > Note that the Foo-Bar project only supports major versions of Perl
 > released in the past ten (10) years, even though Foo-Bar will run on
 > older versions of Perl.
 If a security fix requires us to increase
-> the minimum version of Perl that is supported, then we may do so.
+> the minimum version of Perl that is supported, then the

-or,

-> For security vulnerabilities, the maintainer(s) will only commit to
-> supporting the last two major versions of Foo-Bar.
-As of this
-> release, that is `v1.4.x` and `v1.6.x`.
+> maintainer(s) may do so.

 ### Installation and usage issues